jst-seminar-rostlab-tum/openeu-docs/docs/docs/backend/db.md

 When you push a branch to GitHub:

-1. A Supabase preview environment is automatically created
+1. A Supabase preview environment is automatically created (for reference, see [Supabase Branching](../backend/deployment.md#supabase-preview-environments-branching))
 2. The migrations are applied to this preview environment
 3. This allows testing database changes in isolation before merging to main